 When it comes to raising healthy children, most parents are bound to worry whether their kids are eating well at school.
 Unfortunately, it’s hard to determine if the food sold at outside eateries and school canteens are nutritious enough to meet the needs of a school-going child.
-Here’s why packing a lunchbox for children needn't stop at kindergarten, and some easy recipes to get started with.
+Here’s why packing a lunch box for children needn't stop at kindergarten, and some easy recipes to get started with.

 Photo: Active Health

-Why packing lunchboxes is a good idea?
+Why packing lunch boxes is a good idea?

 The main benefit of preparing lunchboxes for children to bring to school is that added level of assurance that they're getting the nutrients they need.
-Children of school-going age needs lots of nutrients because their bodies are still growing and developing.
+Children of school-going age need lots of nutrients because their bodies are still growing and developing.
 Nutrient-rich foods will boost both short-term and long-term health in numerous ways:

 • Good physical growth

 The onset of puberty during a child’s school-going years means they will need an abundance of nutrients to see them through the growth spurts.
 Boys will need to consume a lot more calories because of their rapid growth, while girls will need lots of calcium-rich foods to aid bone development as girls tend to have lower bone density than boys.
 All in all, making sure your child eats nutritiously during their growing years will help them get taller, stronger and healthier.